shinoxy/Simple-Bash-Utils/README.md

-Here I implemented cat and grep bash commands that work on MacOS and Linux.
+Here I implemented CAT and GREP bash commands that work on MacOS and Linux.

 Usage:
 ./s21_cat [options] [files]